[Investigation] Cyprus: Russia's EU weak link?

 The special relationship also relies on fear to exert pressure.

+The Cypriot government, back in 2013, had wanted the EU to impose a "general levy" on all deposits in Cypriot banks, including on small savers who had fewer than €100,000, instead of the 47.5 percent "bail-in" on wealthier depositors, including Russia's big fish.

-When a senior partner in a Cypriot law firm with links to the Cypriot government asked Demetriades back in 2013 for a favour for his Russian client, he urged the then central bank chief to do it because "you don't know what these people are capable of".
+When a senior partner in a Cypriot law firm with links to the Cypriot government explained the idea to Demetriades, he said: "You don't know what these people are capable of".

+"The government preferred to tax small savers even in healthy banks in order to spare their wealthy foreign clients from a higher contribution," Demetriades said.

 "They [the Cypriot elite] make money from them [Russian oligarchs], but they're also scared of them," Demetriades said.